JoeKirelos/Team_Iteration_1/README.md

 ### force

 the force (rmb) has a flat 1.5 seconds cooldown.
-Function sends incomign projectiles flying away from the player, those bullets can kill enemies.
+Function sends incoming projectiles flying away from the player, those bullets can kill enemies.

 ## waves/level system